Big Head Todd and the Monsters: 1986-2005

 Mohr produced the next album, Strategem, released in 1994.
-It reached No. 30 on the Billboard 200 but did not sell as well as its predecessors.
+It reached number 30 on the Billboard 200 but did not sell as well as its predecessors.
 Their song "In the Morning" was featured in the 1994 film Blown Away.
 The band contributed "Tangerine" to the 1995 Led Zeppelin tribute album Encomium: A Tribute to Led Zeppelin.

 Jerry Harrison, formerly of Talking Heads, produced the next album, Beautiful World, released in 1997.
 John Lee Hooker was recording an album in the same studio and played with the band on a version of his best-known song "Boom Boom".
 Squires described the recording of the track on the band's website.
 "Hooker has just this incredible presence.
 He walked into the room, and everyone was intimidated, including our producer and the people who work in the studio."
 Bernie Worrell, formerly of P-Funk, played some keyboards on the album's title track "Beautiful World".
 Corey Mauser filled out the other key parts on the album.
 Two hit singles from the albums made the rock charts, "Boom Boom" and "Resignation Superman."
 The Live Monsters album followed in 1998.

 In 2002, the group released the follow-up studio album Riviera.
 As Giant Records had closed its doors, the self-produced album was released through Big Records with distribution through Warner Music.
 Crimes of Passion was released in 2004 with Sanctuary Records distributing it.
 Another live album Live at the Fillmore was released in 2004.